chenyibo11/Neuroscience-guided-EEGViT-for-Auditory-Attention-Decoding/README.md

 ## 🚀 Getting Started

 ### 1️⃣ Clone Repository
 ---

 ### 2️⃣ Environment Setup

-We recommend using a virtual environment:

-All required dependencies are listed in:

-Install them using:
+Install them using:  pip install -r requirements.txt

 ---

 ### 3️⃣ Feature Extraction (Speech Embeddings)

-To generate speech features using WavLM:
+To generate speech features using WavLM:  python get_feature.py

 This will extract speech embeddings and save them into the `stimulus/` directory.